apollographql/apollo-server/docs/source/api/apollo-server.md

 ###### `plugins`

-`Array<PluginDefinition>`
+`Array`
 </td>
 <td>

-An array of plugins to install in your server.
-Each plugin definition is either an object with methods like `requestDidStart` and `serverWillStart`, or zero-argument function returning an object of that form.
-See [the full plugin documentation](../integrations/plugins/) for more details.
+An array of objects representing [plugins](../integrations/plugins) to install in your server instance.

-In addition to the plugins you explicitly install, Apollo Server ships with a few plugins that it enables in certain contexts (like when you specify an Apollo API key with `$APOLLO_KEY`, or if the server is a federated implementing service).
-See the API references for the [usage reporting](./plugin/usage-reporting/), [schema reporting](./plugin/schema-reporting/), and [inline trace](./plugin/inline-trace/) plugins for details.
+In certain cases, Apollo Server installs one of its built-in plugins automatically (for example, when you provide an Apollo Studio API key with the `APOLLO_KEY` environment variable).
+For details, see the API references for these plugins: [usage reporting](./plugin/usage-reporting/), [schema reporting](./plugin/schema-reporting/), and [inline trace](./plugin/inline-trace/).

 </td>
 </tr>